 MTU: Maximum Transmission Unit - you may need to change the MTU for optimal performance with your specific ISP.
-1500 is the default MTU.
+The default MTU is 1500

-MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the router.
+MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
 It is not recommended that you change the default MAC address unless required by your ISP.
-You can use the Clone Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.
+You can use the Copy Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.

-Manual Internet Setup Static (assigned by ISP)
+Manual Internet Setup

+Static (assigned by ISP)

 Select Static IP Address if all the Internet port's IP information is provided to you by your ISP.
 You will need to enter in the IP address, subnet mask, gateway address, and DNS address(es) provided to you by your ISP.
-Each IP address entered in the fields must be in the appropriate IP form, which are four octets separated by a dot (x.x.x.x.).
+Each IP address entered in the fields must be in the appropriate IP form, which are four octets separated by a dot (x.x.x.x.x).
 The Router will not accept the IP address if it is not in this format.

-My Internet Select Static IP to manually enter the IP settings supplied by Connection: your ISP.
+My Internet Select Static IP to manually enter the IP settings supplied Connection: by your ISP.